ropensci/GSODR/data-raw/fetch_country-list.md

 This script will fetch the country list provided by the NCDC for the GSOD stations from the ftp server and merge it with ISO codes from the [`countrycode`](https://cran.r-project.org/package=countrycode) package for inclusion in the GSODR package in /data/country-list.rda.
 These codes are used when a user selects a single country for a data query.

-This inclusion decreases the time necessary to query the server when specifying a country for weather data downloading.

 R Data Processing
 =================